JordOfTheFlies/GMTrie/README.md

-Basic Compressed Prefix Trie for Gamemaker Studio 2 Includes example project + scripts to load dictionaries from a text file in one go or deferred over several steps Free to use, just throw me a credit if you feel like it.
+Basic Compressed Prefix Trie for Gamemaker Studio 2

+Includes example project + scripts to load dictionaries from a text file in one go or deferred over several steps.
+Free to use, just throw me a credit if you feel like it.

 Useful for autocompleting words from a partial beginning.
 Reasonably fast, and acceptable memory use.
 Details at the end of this README.
 GM adds quite a bit of overhead though, so what should probably be 70 MB of RAM ends up as more like 700 MB (for ~500K dictionaries).
 If you just need to confirm a word is in a dictionary, use a struct/ds_map instead as that will be faster and use a fraction of the memory.
 No spelling correction, as I neither have the patience right now to write a fuzzy sort algorithm , nor faith it will run fast enough to be worth it.

-Example project shows how to use it for a basic autocomplete.
-Only the prefix_trie file is needed for general use.
+An example project shows how to use it for a basic autocomplete.
+Only the prefix_trie file is needed for general use and the test object/room should be deleted.
-Example project draws a public domain word list from: https://github.com/MichaelWehar/Public-Domain-Word-Lists
+The example project uses a public domain word list from: https://github.com/MichaelWehar/Public-Domain-Word-Lists

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------